 - Try out having remote happy hours, where the entire staff or a team connects on one video call to just hang out and have fun.

-With planning and the right technology, you may find superstar employees who work far outside your old geographic boundaries.
+Plus, who knows?
+With planning and the right technology in place, you may find superstar virtual team members who work far outside your old geographic boundaries.
 Allowing them to telecommute could help your business flourish.